Bengal Silicon Valley Tech Hub: Data Centres

 BSVH has numerous data centre projects built and under construction.
 In 2018, Reliance Jio took 40 acres of land to set up Rs 1,000-crore data centre facility.
 It will have two international data centres in collaboration with Microsoft and a technology centre.
 The facility is planned to have a 525,000 square feet of built-up area.
 The company invested Rs 100 crore in the first phase.
 In 2020, the construction was started.

 Adani Enterprises is also constructing a hyper-scale data centre on 51.75 acres of land, which is the single largest land in the hub for a data centre.

 NTT Global data centres, which is a pioneer company in the field of data centre is also constructing a data hub on 7.5 acres of land in BSVH.
 The project was launched in 2022 with a projected investment of ₹2000 Crores.
 The facility will consist 6 lakh sq. ft. of area, 40 MW capacity and will be built in three phases (buildings) completing 1, 2.5 and 2.5 lakhs sq. ft. of space respectively.

 Other companies are setting up data centres like STT global data centres in 5.6 acres, CtrlS global data centes in 5.6 acres, Techno Electric & Eng in 4 acres and Airtel Nxtra in 2.85 acres.

 IT Space

-Major IT companies have started their constructions in the hub, likely TCS in 20 acres, LTIMindtree in 18.92 acres, Webel in 5 acres, Firstsource Solutions in 4 acres.
+Major IT companies have started their constructions in the hub, likely TCS in 20 acres, LTIMindtree in 18.92 acres, Webel in five acres, Firstsource Solutions in four acres.
 There are more than 40 medium and small IT companies.

+On 9 January 2023, Tata Consultancy Services (TCS) signed a lease agreement with WBHIDCO to lease a land parcel of 20 acres at a cost of ₹94 crore for 99 years.

 Others

 Other sectors include E-commerce, IoT, KPO, AI, R&D and Telecom.
-Indian Statistical Institute has a Centre of Excellence on a 4-acre plot.
+Indian Statistical Institute has a Centre of Excellence on a four-acre plot.
 Society for Applied Microwave Electronics Engineering & Research, an R&D institution under Ministry of Electronics and Information has a 3.05 acre R&D unit in the hub.